Byte-Cats/game/README.md

 # game
+## Game is good...
+We love game.. and you will f32 too.
 ### Getting Started with Rust and Game Development
 We're going to build a 2D Multipalyer game in Rust using the Bevy game engine.